Skip to content

 }

 Always present.
-Contains the raw submission data (for input-stage assertions) or the validator's output envelope (for output-stage assertions).
-Authors access raw fields via p.building.envelope.wall_r_value or payload.results[0].value.
+Contains the raw submission payload (for input-stage assertions) or the validator's output envelope (for output-stage assertions).
+Authors access raw fields via dotted notation: p.building.envelope.wall_r_value or payload.results[0].value.

-Contains the merged signal namespace built from three sources (in priority order):
+Contains the merged workflow-wide signal namespace, built from two sources:

-1. Workflow-level signals from RunContext.workflow_signals (resolved from WorkflowSignalMapping rows)
+1. Workflow-level signals from RunContext.workflow_signals (resolved from WorkflowSignalMapping rows before any step runs)

-Authors access output values via o.site_eui_kwh_m2 or output.site_eui_kwh_m2.
+Authors access input values via i.zone_count or input.zone_count.

-Contains validator outputs from completed upstream steps.
-Each entry is keyed by the step's step_key (a stable slug set on WorkflowStep) and contains an output dict with the step's extracted signal values.
+Contains both inputs and outputs from completed upstream steps.
+Each entry is keyed by the step's step_key and contains input and output sub-dicts:

 {